day8/re-frame/README.md

 re-frame is a **functional framework**."

 Being a functional framework, it is about two things: data, and the functions which transform that data.
-And, because it is a reactive framework, it is ["data which coordinates the functions"](https://www.youtube.com/watch?v=ZgqFlowyfTA&t=80) (and not the other way around).
+And, because it is a reactive framework, the ["data coordinates the functions"](https://www.youtube.com/watch?v=ZgqFlowyfTA&t=80) (and not the other way around).

 ## Why Should You Care?